 How to request this service:

 - Generally, the Service Desk is the one that contacts you if an infection is detected on your computer and informs you that it has been quarantined as a result.
-Depending on the suspected severity of the incident, the system may be serviced in your office or more typically retrieved and brought to Computing and Communications where more resources are available.
+Depending on the suspected severity of the incident, the system may be serviced in your office or more typically retrieved and brought to Information Technology Services where more resources are available.

 - If you experience pop-up windows or have any reason to suspect that your computer is infected, be sure to contact the Service Desk immediately at: